CloudLabs-MOC/CloudLabs-SEED/Network Security/DNS and Attacks/DNS_Infrastructure/DNS_Infrastructure.md

 ns1.
 A 10.150.0.
 ns2.
 A 10.160.0.

 The task.
 We have created two DNS resolvers in the emulator.
-We putGlobalDNSin their container names.
+We put Global DNS in their container names.
 Their IP addresses are also encoded in the names.
 You can use the following command to find out these two DNS resolvers.